How we can help

 How long will it take to get used to my hearing aids?

-The adjusting period to new hearing aids takes 2 to 4 weeks, but it differs from person to person.
-Some need up to 3 months to fully adapt to new sounds.
+Adjusting to new hearing aids usually takes anywhere from two to four weeks, but varies from person to person.
+Some people need up to 3 months to feel comfortable with their new hearing aids.

 Setting realistic expectations